Student Club Life

 Registration with the prefecture

-You can only file your registration with the prefectureafter the university has approved the articles of incorporation.
+The registration with the prefecture can only be completedafter the university has approved the articles of incorporation.

-Only after that can you file your registration online.
+Only after thisapproval can you complete your online registration.

 This process involves filling out a form and submitting the required documents.
 Once your association is registered, it will receive an RNA number and will be automatically listed in the Official Gazette (a mandatory procedure that requires a fee).